gordon-b-max/ResaleMarketplaceMatcher/README.md

-# ResaleMarketplace
+# ResaleMarketplaceMatcher

-A Python tool for finding similar clothing items across retail and resale platforms, helping users find better deals.
-Given a retail product item, the application returns a CSV file of similar products on eBay sorted by price.
+A Python tool for finding similar clothing items across retail and resale platforms, helping users find better deals while being environmentally conscious.

-The ResaleMarketplaceMatcher application provides a text similarity-based matching analysis that compares clothing items from retail websites with similar items on eBay.
-The system uses natural language processing and machine learning techniques to find the most similar items based on product descriptions.
+The application utilizes text similarity-based matching analysis that compares product descriptions from retail websites with similar items on eBay.

 The repository was recently organized according to software development standards and modified based on changes to the eBay API prior to uploading to GitHub.